 Coming home, I am reminded it is necessary to make time for quiet moments such as these.
 It is a reminder that silence can be powerful and therapeutic.
 If you are a person that is afraid of creating silence, perhaps it is time to take a hard look at yourself and understand why we are afraid of the silence.
 Is it because silence forces you to perhaps notice the empty feeling you have been ignoring, perhaps it makes you feel unproductive, or perhaps it is a reprieve from much-needed contemplation?

 It is no secret we live in what has been termed, “the age of distraction”.
-Everyday we are exposed to an onslaught of purveyors of distractions – iphones, ipods, social networks, dismal world news, alluring advertisements telling us we require products, tummy tucks, botox, clothes to attain inner beauty and happiness.
+Everyday we are exposed to an onslaught of purveyors of distractions – cell phones, tablets, social networks, dismal world news, alluring advertisements telling us we require products, tummy tucks, botox and clothes to attain inner beauty and happiness.
 Today, I extend an invitation to you to tune out these distractors, quiet your mind, breathe and to try to create the much-needed silence for your health.

 The Book of Awesome by Neil Pasricha is a book I keep in my office and enjoy flipping through to remind me to slow the whirlwind of thoughts that can enter my mind throughout the day.
 I find it is one tool that can help rein in wayward thoughts, particularly on days it feels difficult, or more challenging, to choose to be happy (even as a Naturopathic Doctor, there are those days).